Armin Luistro: Work at the Department of Education

 President Benigno Aquino III, Corazon's son, appointed him as the secretary of the Department of Education.
 He was inaugurated on June 30, 2010, becoming the second De La Salle brother to hold the post—the other was Gonzalez who was in office from 1998 to 2001.

 Aquino gave Luistro two years to address problems, including insufficient books, classrooms and teachers.
-Luistro estimates a lack of 130,000 teachers, 72,000 classrooms, 7 million desks, 141,000 comfort rooms and 96 million books.
+Luistro estimated that there were a lack of 130,000 teachers; 72,000 classrooms; 7 million desks; 141,000 comfort rooms; and 96 million books.
+In his 2013 State of the Nation Address or SONA, Aquino praised Bro.
+Luistro for successfully erasing the shortages of resources and classrooms inherited from the previous administrations.

 As of December 2010, Luistro has the least net worth among Aquino's cabinet.
 He had ₱89,000 (US$2,060).
 In contrast, the richest—Cesar Purisima who is Secretary of Finance—had ₱252 million (US$5.84 million).
 He declared an annual gross salary of ₱989,496 (US$22,900).

 Sex education

 The Alliance of Concerned Teachers (ACT) have expressed skepticism over Luistro's stand on sex education citing his religious background.
 Meanwhile, Luistro's predecessor, Mona Valisno expressed her confidence with Luistro.

-The Department of Education has included sex education in its curriculum for grade 5 to fourth year high school.
+The Department of Education has included sex education in its curriculum for fifth grade to fourth year high school, which is still included in the K-12 program.
 Roman Catholic groups have criticized it for allegedly not covering the emotional, psychological and spiritual dimensions of sexuality.
 Likewise, former Roman Catholic Archbishop of Lingayen-Dagupan Oscar V. Cruz criticized Luistro for his alleged lack of comment regarding the Reproductive Health Bill, which proposes to integrate sex education in public schools.
 He appealed Luistro to "stop teaching lewd studies [sex education] in schools" (trans.).

 Luistro stated that sex education was not his priority.
 He instead wanted to focus on streamlining the bureaucracy of DepEd, which employs 600,000 employees (501,158 of which are teachers).
 In line with this, he announced on December 28, 2010, that DepEd would terminate all of its 67 consultants by the end of the year.
 The DepEd-National Employees Union, in response, has called for his resignation.
 Luistro argued, however, that "streamlining is a must" as bulk of the department's budget goes to funding the salary of its employees.